miguelrferreiraf/miguelrferreiraf/ih_there.md

 learning and how it can change how we face real world problems.
 But not only this: I wonder <br>
 not only what machine learning can do for ourselves but what WE may learn from them 😦 :suspect:.

-I have familiarity with most of Python technologies of machine learning and data science but <br>
+I have familiarity with most of **Python technologies** of **machine learning and data science** <br>
-my most important tool is my capabilitie to link different fields of knowledge in a engaging <br>
+but my most important tool is my capabilitie to link different fields of knowledge in a engaging <br>
 algorithm.
 My interests include:

 - 📊 Machine learning, IA and it's implications 📉